blessedgithub/mywork/README.md

 ## STEP 1

-++ Download the codes and necessary files using the link below
+## Download the codes and necessary files using the link below

 git clone https://github.com/olawale241/mywork.git

 ##ENSURE DOCKER IS INSTALLED AND SERVICE IS RUNNING ON THE CONTAINER SERVER

+## STEP 2

-##Copy these 3 files to docker server to build nodejs image application
+## Copy these 3 files to docker server to build nodejs image application

 scp Dockerfile DOCKERSERVER:/work/directory